isb-cgc/readthedocs/docs/source/sections/progapi/CWL_top.rst

 `NCI-GDC <https://gdc.cancer.gov/>`_ is planning to release all of its standardized workflows in this format.

-In the sections below, we present a tutorial on running a sample GDC workflow with step-by-step instructions to run it on a sample input BAM file using a Google Compute Engine (GCE) VM.
+In the sections below, we present a tutorial on running a sample NCI-GDC workflow with step-by-step instructions to run it on a sample input BAM file using a Google Compute Engine (GCE) VM.
 The second section describes how to use a convenient "helper-script" called cwl_runner (available on github)